microchip-pic-avr-examples/dspic33c-can-tp/README.md

 1. The Explorer 16/32 board requires the following:

-    - MCP2542 Click - inserted into the mikro bus A slot
+    - MCP2542 Click - inserted into the mikroBUS A slot
     - dsPIC33CK256MP508 PIM inserted into the designated slot

 2. The Curiosity board requires the following:

-    - MCP2542 Click - inserted into the mikro bus A slot
+    - MCP2542 Click - inserted into the mikroBUS A slot

 The devices can then be connected to each other via click boards using a CAN Bus cable.
     - Note: An 120 ohm CAN Bus Terminator may be required.